rtuulik/wp-starter-theme/README.md

 ### List of theme options

 -   wooCommerce included, yes/no
--   have comments vs. no comments
+-   have comments vs. no comments (Will it help if you remove add comments block in PHP?)
 -   woocommerce, add-to-basket animation?
 -   multilanguage or not (lisab headerisse keelevaliku widget area ära)
 -   mobile nav (alguses üks ja hiljem juba valik kolm erinevat animatsiooni ja avamsit)